Most Dangerous Cities In the World

 Al-Raqqa, Syria

-Manila, Philippines The capital city of the Philippines, Manila is located on the eastern shore of Manila Bay.
-It is one of the most densely populated cities in the world, with a rich history influenced by various cultures including Spanish, American, and indigenous influences.
-As a center for commerce, education, and... read more
+Manila is the capital city of the Philippines and is located on the eastern shore of Manila Bay.
+It is one of the most densely populated cities in the world and has a long history influenced by Spanish, American, and indigenous cultures.... read more

 I am British but my wife is from the Philippines and we live in Nottingham, but when we go to the Philippines we stay in our house in Quezon City, part of Metro Manila.
 Actually I feel much safer and more relaxed walking the streets (and riding the Jeepneys) in Manila, even though I am surrounded by so much poverty and many slum areas, than I do in many places in Europe.
 Whenever I visit a new place anywhere in the world there are two things that forewarn me to be careful and watch my belongings and my step, these being (i) seeing people just loitering around and looking as though they are watching you around and scoping you out, and (ii) being accosted by beggars who seem to be often aggressive and intimidating fit able bodied youths and young men.
 By contrast I have noticed in Manila that (i) everyone seems to be going about their business and are not paying much attention to me or anyone else and (ii) the beggars are surprisingly few in number and anyway are only children, frail and infirm elderly people and visibly disabled people who are blind or have limbs missing.